Workflows fail at the edges and that's where the risk lives

 Predictable execution

-- the same inputs produce the same outcomes
+The same inputs produce the same outcomes, and branching logic is explicit.

 Governed exceptions